 We are required to file annual, quarterly and current reports and other information with the SEC.
-The SEC maintains an internet site that contains reports, proxy and information statements, and other information regarding issuers that file electronically with the SEC.
-Our filings with the SEC are available to the public at the SEC's website at www.sec.gov.
+You may read and copy any documents filed by us with the SEC at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
+20549.
+You may obtain information on the operation of the Public Reference Room by calling the SEC at 1-800-SEC-0330.
+Our filings with the SEC are also available to the public from commercial document retrieval services and at the SEC's website at www.sec.gov.

-Our common and preferred units are listed and traded on the NYSE.
+Our common units are listed and traded on the NYSE.
 Our reports and other information filed with the SEC can also be inspected and copied at the New York Stock Exchange, 20 Broad Street, New York, New York 10005.